airr-community/ogrdb/scripts/readme.md

 *R libraries*

-The following libraries are required: `tigger, alakazam, tidyr, dplyr, stringr, ggplot2, grid, gridExtra, Biostrings, stringdist`
+The following libraries are required: `tigger, alakazam, tidyr, dplyr, stringr, ggplot2, grid, gridExtra, Biostrings, stringdist, RColorBrewer`

 With the exception of Biostrings, they may be installed using the R function `install.packages`.
 For Biostrings, use the following commands from within R: